 Wastewater Discharge Permits.
-The federal Clean Water Act ("CWA") contains requirements relating to the discharge of process waste water and storm water to navigable waters of the United States.
+The federal Clean Water Act ("CWA") contains requirements relating to the discharge of process wastewater and stormwater to navigable waters of the United States.
 The City is required to obtain certain National Pollutant Discharge Elimination System ("NPDES") permits from DNR to demonstrate compliance with the requirements of the CWA.
 Section 316(b) of the CWA requires that NPDES permits for existing facilities with cooling water intake structures ensure that the location, design, construction and capacity of the structures reflect the Best Technology Available to minimize harmful impacts on fish and other aquatic life as the result of impingement or entrainment.
 The EPA promulgated its final Section 316(b) regulations on August 15, 2014.
 The City does not have any power station cooling water intake structures affected by the Section 316(b) regulations.

-The City has obtained and is in compliance with two NPDES permits, including requirements for storm water management.
+The City has obtained and is in compliance with eight NPDES permits, including requirements for stormwater management.
 On September 30, 2015, the EPA finalized a rule revising the regulation of steam-electric generating effluent limitations guidelines (the "ELG Rule").
 On April 13, 2017, the EPA announced the agency's decision to review and reconsider the ELG Rule.
 An administrative stay has been issued to delay compliance deadlines with the ELG Rule.
+On August 31, 2020, the EPA finalized a rule revising the 2015 requirements for two specific waste streams produced by steam electric power plants - flue gas desulfurization wastewater and bottom transport water.
+These new rules will not have any impact on the City's existing power generation plants.